crt25/collimator/docs/guides/add-new-analysis.md

   };
 ```

-Note that for axes, it is currently not possible to provide additional input parameters.
+Note: For axes, it is currently not possible to provide additional input parameters.

+#### Adding a new axis

-To **add a new axis**, you will need to
+To add a new axis, you must:

-1. Define a new instance of `CriterionAxisDefinition` in `frontend/src/components/dashboard/criteria`.
+1. Define a new `CriterionAxisDefinition` in `frontend/src/components/dashboard/criteria`.
 2. Add it to the `axisCriteria` list in `frontend/src/components/dashboard/axes/index.ts`.

 ### Filter

-To use a given criterion as an axis in the analyzer, an instance of `CriterionFilterDefinition<>` must be defined in `frontend/src/components/dashboard/criteria`.
+To use a criterion as a filter, you must define an instance of `CriterionFilterDefinition<>` must in `frontend/src/components/dashboard/criteria`.

-For the criterion example counting the number of condition statements, this may look like the following:
+For the example that counts condition statements, this may look like:

 ```typescript
 export const ConditionCriterionFilter: CriterionFilterDefinition<